P79N6A/server/conf/mail/HOWTO.md

 ## write messages to files

-location or layout isn't important. day-dirs are a simple solution:
+location or layout isn't important - whatever you prefer. day-dirs are a simple solution. if used, a redirect-handler at [/today](http://m.whats-your.name/today) (bookmark/iconify this) takes you to something approximating an inbox

 **.procmailrc**